-- 6.23 Members clubs and miners' welfare institutes may choose to apply for the club machine permit if they do not want to have the full gaming provided by a club gaming permit.
-In addition, commercial clubs may also apply for a club machine permit. - 6.24 Commercial clubs are members clubs established for profit, such as snooker clubs. - 6.25 A club machine permit allows a total maximum number of three gaming machines of categories B3A to but only one B3A machine can be sited as part of this entitlement.
-Please refer to the Gambling Commission's website for a detailed and up to date list of permissions, prizes, and stakes. - 6.26 A club machine permit lasts for ten years unless it ceases to have effect because it is surrendered, cancelled, or forfeited.
+- 6.22 Members clubs and miners' welfare institutes may choose to apply for the club machine permit if they do not want to have the full gaming provided by a club gaming permit.
+In addition, commercial clubs may also apply for a club machine permit. - 6.23 Commercial clubs are members clubs established for profit, such as snooker clubs. - 6.24 A club machine permit allows a total maximum number of three gaming machines of categories B4, C or D. Non commercial clubs may site one B3A machine as part of this entitlement.
+Please refer to the Gambling Commission's website for a detailed and up to date list of permissions, prizes, and stakes. - 6.25 A club machine permit lasts for ten years unless it ceases to have effect because it is surrendered, cancelled, or forfeited.
 We can only grant or refuse a club machine permit.
 We cannot add conditions.